niklaushirt/ibm-aiops-deployer/README.md

 If you think that you hit a problem:

 * Make sure that you have provisioned a cluster with **5 worker nodes with 32 CPU and 128 GB** each (`b3c.16x64` - it's easy to select the wrong size).
 If you have Pods in `0/0` state verify the `Events`.
 If you get `Not enough CPU` then delete the cluster and provision the correct size.
-* If you want to install IBM AIOps, Turbonomic and Instana please select **5 worker nodes with 32 CPU and 128 GB**
+* If you want to install IBM AIOps, Turbonomic and Instana you **must** select **5 worker nodes with 32 CPU and 128 GB**
-* The complete installation takes about 2.5 to 8 hours depending on your region where and how you deployed ROKS to (see above).
+* The complete installation takes about 1.5 to 8 hours depending on your region where and the platform you deployed to.
 * If you see Pods in `CrashLoop` or other error states, try to wait it out (this can be due to dependencies on other componenets that are not ready yet).
 Chances are that the deployment will eventually go through.
 If after 8h you are still stuck, ping me.
-* **Select and use ONLY ONE of the scripts** below, depending on which components you want to install.

 ### ❗ So simply put be patient and make sure you have the correct size of cluster provisioned!

+### ❗ If you encounter problems or missing stuff in your demo environment (no training, no topology, no runbooks, ...) you can re-run the installer by deleting the installer Pod. **The install scripts are NON DESTRUCTIVE** and can be run as many times as you like without corrupting/destroying anything.

 <div style="page-break-after: always;"></div>